mozilla/datazilla/README.md

 ```

 #####Reference all databases in a master table that maps the three classifiers to the physical resource
-The data stored would look like this so:
+The following example shows the type of data that would populate the datasource table.

 <table border="1">
 <tr>